renanmb/leatherback-extensions/study_notes/direct_articulation_control.md

 IsaacLab for leatherback in its simplest example is trained using direct control of all the joints and the car has the ackermann geometry, so understand whether or not you need a controller interface for training and how far you can deviate from the original setting is interesting.

+Interesting weird behavior:
+- When applying the actions directly to the articulations in similar manner to the IsaacLab, the car moves a lot faster.
+So it is most likely because there are parameters from the env.yaml that are important.
+But it does present odd behavior as it gets stuck trying to reach an waypoint.

 ## Initializing the Robot